Summary: It’s the Sun vs CO2.

 The Earth began as a planet with a poisonous atmosphere, bombarded with lethal radiation circling a far colder Sun.
-If that early Earth had an atmosphere like the one we have today, then it would have been frozen, with temperatures always far below the coldest of any temperature on Earth today.
+If that early Earth had an atmosphere like the one we have today, then it would have been frozen, with temperatures always far below the coldest temperature ever seen on Earth today.
 Instead, it had a CO2 atmosphere that warmed the Earth, but allowed in so much harmful radiation that life on the surface was not possible.

 If humans arrived from space to visit Earth anytime outside the 5% of the time shown in green on the timeline shown here, they would need to wear spacesuits to survive.

 Of the 4.5 billion years of the Earth so far, for the first 4.0 billion years, even as oxygen levels rose, there was still too much radiation for life on the surface.
 Then finally, around 0.4 billions years ago, life could exist on land.
 But now, there is only another 0.1 billion years before natural climate change turn the Earth into something like Venus, where conditions are too hot for live as we know it.

 If there really was a ‘goldilocks zone‘, Earth would be leaving it about now.

 The Life Of A Yellow Dwarf: 45% Hotter Since Life On Earth Began.